 - The TV anime of Part One of JoJo's Bizarre Adventure is much more faithful to the manga than the unreleased film from 2007.
 The TV series' art style is much more in-line with Araki's original artwork and only a few plot-irrelevant scenes are cut.
 By contrast, the movie had a rather different art style and went so far as to remove characters.

-- The upcoming anime version of Part 3 is also shaping-up to be this, in comparison to the OVA series from years before.
+- Part 3 is also this, in comparison to the OVA series from years before.

 Adapted from Western Animation